 In Paul's Level 2 and 3 assessments technology is used to give much greater insights into your structure and movement.
-Pressure plate analysis shows weight distribution through your feet in standing, analysis of your stability and centre of gravity, and dynamic analysis of your gait.
+Pressure plate analysis reveals weight distribution through your feet in standing, analysis of your stability and centre of gravity, and dynamic analysis of your gait.
 In the Level 3 assessment treadmill video analysis is used to look at your full body during gait.
-This can uncover many asymmetries in the way you move which may causing problems for you.
+This can uncover many asymmetries in the way you move which may be causing problems for you.

 How can it help?